joundso/requirements/README.md

 <!-- badges: end -->

-The R package `requiRements` provides the ability to install all required packages provided in a text or given a raw string.
+The R package `requiRements` provides the ability to install all packages provided in a text or given a raw string.
-This is meant to simply keep all dependent packages in one file (like [`requirements.txt`](./data-raw/requirements.txt)) and install them all in a rush by simply using `requiRements::install("./requirements.txt")`.
+This is meant to simply keep all e.g project dependent packages in one file (like [`requirements.txt`](./data-raw/requirements.txt)) and install them all in a rush by using `requiRements::install("./requirements.txt")`.

 This is well known from python and now also with R.

 ## Installation